ChloeSheasby/dev_notes/Git Workflow.md

 When you are ready to make a PR:
-1. Fetch from remote.
+### Fetch from remote.
-	1. Command Line: `git fetch --all
+Command Line: `git fetch --all
-	2. VS Code: Source Control ... &rarr; Pull, Push &rarr; Fetch From All Remotes &rarr; origin/main
+VS Code: Source Control ... &rarr; Pull, Push &rarr; Fetch From All Remotes &rarr; origin/main

-2. Count your commits on your branch.
+### Count your commits on your branch.
-	1.
+Option 1: Use the [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) VS Code extension to manually count the number of commits on your branch.

-3. Squash commits.
+### Squash commits.
-	1. `git reset --soft HEAD~<number of commits to squash>` Git flow: fetch from remote, squash commits (+ do a local commit w/ message), force push to remote, rebase onto dev branch, force push, open a PR.
+`git reset --soft HEAD~<number of commits to squash>` Git flow: fetch from remote, squash commits (+ do a local commit w/ message), force push to remote, rebase onto dev branch, force push, open a PR.
 Note: backup before doing anything risky.